-The W.E.
-Mitchell Steam-Electric Generating Plant (Plant Mitchell, Site) is located in Dougherty and Mitchell Counties near Albany, Georgia and ceased generating electricity in April 2015.
-Plant Mitchell was issued a National Pollutant Discharge Elimination System (NPDES) permit, NPDES Permit No. GA0001465, effective September 01, 2017.
-This Ash Pond Dewatering Plan (Plan) describes the additional procedures, safeguards, and enhanced wastewater treatment measures that Georgia Power Company (GPC) will implement to ensure the facility's NPDES permit effluent limitations continue to be met and the receiving waterbody continues to be protected during the ash pond dewatering process.
+Plant Arkwright was retired in 2002.
+Prior to retirement, the plant operated four coal fired units that had a combined production capacity of 160 MW of electricity.
+Plant Arkwright is now applying for a National Pollutant Discharge Elimination System (NPDES) permit to treat water generated by the removal of the former plant's CCR units (Coal Combustion Residual).
+This Dewatering Plan (Plan) describes the procedures, safeguards, and enhanced wastewater treatment measures that Georgia Power Company (GPC) will implement to ensure the facility's NPDES permit effluent limitations are met and the receiving waterbody is protected during the dewatering process.
 This Plan provides an overview of the Wastewater Treatment System (Treatment System), describes the key processes, details the major process control measurements being performed, and explains the effluent monitoring to be conducted during dewatering.

-Ash Pond A, Ash Pond 1, and Ash Pond 2 (ash ponds) are located on property owned by GPC.
+AP1, AP2-Dry Ash Stack (DAS), and AP3/Monofill are located on property owned by GPC.
 See Figure 3 for a site location map.
-The ash ponds will be closed by removing ash and sending the removed ash either to an offsite permitted landfill or to offsite ash beneficial reuse facilities.
-Ash Pond A, Ash Pond 1, and Ash Pond 2 are approximately 7, 44, and 53 acres, respectively.
-The ash ponds are mostly dry or contain negligible amounts of water due to wet weather events.
-BMP's will be utilized to minimize ash-contact stormwater, provide detention of collected water (to reduce sediment transport), and provide hydraulic control prior to treatment.
-BMPs employed will be varied and implemented as needed to support the ash pond closure activities.
-These BMPs may include systems for covering the ash, such as rain flaps, as well as systems to hydraulically control runoff, such as detention ponds.
+The CCR units will be removed by excavation of ash and sending the removed material either to a permitted landfill or offsite for to a beneficial reuse facility.
+The material in the existing monofill will also be removed and placed within a permitted landfill.
+AP1, AP2-DAS, and AP3/Monofill are approximately 31, 9, and 46 acres, respectively.
+These units were certified as closed by the Georgia Environmental Protection Division (EPD) in 2010.
+Best management practices (BMPs) will be utilized to minimize ash-contact stormwater, provide detention of collected water (to reduce sediment transport), and provide hydraulic control prior to treatment.
+BMPs employed will be varied and implemented as needed to support the CCR unit closure activities.
+These BMPs may include systems for covering the ash, such as tarps and rain flaps, as well as systems to hydraulically control runoff, such as detention ponds.

-This Plan will be implemented upon commencement of active ash pond closure activities.
+This Plan will be implemented upon commencement of active CCR removal activities.
 Following approval of the Plan by the Georgia Environmental Protection Division (EPD) and prior to commencement of dewatering, Georgia Power Company will provide EPD with notification of dewatering implementation.
-As explained below, in addition to the requirements implemented during the dewatering process, GPC will continue to meet the effluent limitations of the NPDES permit and comply with all requirements of the NPDES permit.
+As explained below, in addition to the requirements implemented during the dewatering process, GPC will meet the effluent limitations of the NPDES permit and comply with all requirements of the NPDES permit.